-- Heat olive oil in frying pan or in the soup pot, then saute onion 2-3 minutes.
+- Heat olive oil in frying pan or in the soup pot, then cook onion 2-3 minutes.

-- Add garlic and saute a couple of minutes more.
+- Add garlic and cook a couple of minutes more.

-- In large soup pot combine homemade chicken stock, onions, garlic, oregano, ground cumin, and Chipotle chile powder and let simmer on low about 15 minutes.
+- In large soup pot combine homemade chicken stock or canned chicken broth, onions, garlic, oregano, ground cumin (affiliate link), and Chipotle chile powder and let simmer on low about 15 minutes.

-- Add 2 cans pinto beans with juice, cooked chicken, diced green chiles, and hummus or refried beans (is using) and simmer one hour or a little longer, until flavors are well combined, and beans are quite soft.
+- Add pinto beans with juice, cooked chicken, and diced green chiles and simmer 30 minutes or a little longer, until flavors are well combined, and beans are quite soft.

-- Turn off heat and stir in lime juice (I use my fresh-frozen lime juice) and chopped cilantro.
+- Turn off heat and stir in lime juice (I use my fresh-frozen lime juice) and chopped cilantro or sliced green onion.

 - Serve hot, with more chopped cilantro and lime juice to be added at the table if desired.

 You can use minced garlic from a jar if you prefer.

 If you don't have homemade chicken stock use 4 1/2 cans chicken broth, or put the whole 5 cans and just simmer a bit longer.